dsccommunity/dsccommunity.org/content/blog/create-an-article.en.md

 draft: false
 ---

-Creating the md file is easy, but you might want to double check how it will render on the website.
-To do so, we recommend you to install Hugo (using Chocolatey it's just a `choco install hugo`) and test what you create.
+Want to contribute a blog post to the DSC Community website?
+This guide shows you how to create and submit articles using Hugo and the archetypes template system.

+We recommend installing Hugo (using Chocolatey it's just `choco install hugo`) to preview how your content will render on the website before submitting.

 But when you have installed hugo, forked the `dsccommunity.org`, and cloned your fork locally, you can generate a post from the template,